Introduction and general information

 What SEEMO does not do

 SEEMO abstains from publicly criticizing media outlets by name.
-However, SEEMO strongly believes that all media should subscribe to codes of ethics and follow internationally recognized professional standards.
+However, criticizing media outlets or individual journalists is possible by a SEEMO representative in an individual statement.
+SEEMO strongly believes that all media should subscribe to codes of ethics and follow internationally recognized professional standards.
 (SEE: International Federation of Journalists, Code of Principles on the Conduct of Journalists).

 SEEMO does not provide lawyers for trials, unless a case is supported by an external financial source, granted to SEEMO.